serdimoa/charting/Trading-Platform.md

-:chart: All content on this page is relevant for Trading Terminal only.
+:chart: All content on this page is relevant for Trading Platform only.

-Trading Terminal is a ready-to-use product for those who want to have a great charting solution along with the ability to trade right from the chart.
+Trading Platform is a ready-to-use product for those who want to have a great charting solution along with the ability to trade right from the chart.
 This product is based on Charting Library and includes all its functionality, but also contains a bunch of new features.
-Trading Terminal repo is [[here|https://github.com/tradingview/trading_platform]].
+Trading Platform repo is [[here|https://github.com/tradingview/trading_platform]].

 The product is under development so some features are not there yet.
 They are marked with :clock4:.

-##Trading Terminal Features
+##Trading Platform Features

 ####Trading capabilities
 You can trade right from the chart, and all you have to do to make this work is to implement your [[Trading Controller]] and plug it into the chart widget.